Solutions to twisted word equations and equations in virtually free groups: Preliminaries

-\emph{Regular languages} in finitely generated free monoids can be defined via \emph{nondeterministic finite automata} (NFA for short) or via recognizability via \hom{s} to finite monoids, to mention just two possible definitions.
-The notion of a {nondeterministic finite automaton} extends to every monoid $M$ as follows.
-An NFA is a directed finite graph $\cA$ with initial and final {\em states}, where the \tra{s} are labeled with elements of the monoid $M$.
-A \tra labeled by $1\in M$ is called an \emph{$\eps$-transition} as it is the tradition for NFA's over free monoids.
-We say that $m\in M$ is \emph{accepted} by the automaton $\cA$ if there exists a path from some initial to some final state such that multiplying the edge labels together yields $m$.
-This defines the accepted language $L(\cA) = \set{m \in M}{m \text{ is accepted by } \cA}$.
-According to \cite{eil74} a subset $L\sse M$ is \emph{rational} \IFF $L$ is accepted by some NFA over $M$.
+For notation and results in the this subsection we refer to the classical textbook~\cite{eil74}.
+A \emph{regular language} in finitely generated free monoids can be defined via a \emph{nondeterministic finite automaton} or via recognizability using a \hom to a finite monoid, to mention just two possible definitions.
+We need the corresponding notions subsets for other monoids, too.

+Let $M$ be any monoid (not necessarily equipped with an \invol).
+A \emph{nondeterministic automaton} over $M$ is a directed arc-labeled graph $\cA$ {denoted as a tuple $\cA=(Q,M,\del,\inI,\finF)$.
+The vertices of $\cA$ form the set $Q$ of \emph{states}, with subsets $\inI$ of \emph{initial} and $\finF$ \emph{final} states.
+We write $\cA=\es$ if there are no states.
+The arcs are called \emph{\tra{s}} and they are labeled with elements of the monoid $M$.
+We represent the set of transitions $\del$ as a subset of $Q\times M \times Q$.} A \tra labeled by $1\in M$ is called an \emph{$\eps$-transition}.
+In pictures we draw a \tra $(p,h,q)$ as $p \arc h q$.
+We say that $m\in M$ is \emph{accepted} by the automaton $\cA$ if there exists a path from some initial to some final state such that multiplying the labels together yields $m$.
+This defines the \emph{accepted language} $L(\cA) = \set{m \in M}{m \text{ is accepted by } \cA}$.